-Activity When Evaluation Assist in the promotion of awareness of BAW programs via Council's website.
-Monitor and compare number of reported dog attack incidents.
+Activity When Evaluation Assist in the promotion of awareness Ongoing Monitor and compare number of of BAW programs via Council's reported dog attack incidents. website.

 Objective 2: Education of dog attacks on stock

 Activity When Evaluation Educate landowners as to DPI guidelines on trespassing dog attacks on stock.
 Ongoing Assess number of reported dog attack on stock incidents annually.
 Make available BAW booklet "Responsible ownership of working dogs" and as needs education in line with DPI guidelines.
 Ongoing Assess number of reported dog attack on stock incidents annually.